patr1ckk1m/IS445-545/Setpu_Dev_Tools.md

 # 6. Install Cloud SDK
 Download Google Cloud SDK from https://cloud.google.com/sdk/.
 Install the SDK and learn its basic usage from https://cloud.google.com/sdk/docs/

+For Mac, the setup and initialization instructions are documented in https://cloud.google.com/sdk/docs/quickstart-mac-os-x.
+There are also docs for Windows (https://cloud.google.com/sdk/docs/quickstart-windows).

+You may need to install tools such as Python and/or Ruby, Brew and etc. Please follow the instrcutions.
+When asked to config Google computer engine, type "n".
+Answer "Y" to everything else.

 # 7. Deploy App
 In your `{Project-Root}` folder, run `gcloud app deploy` to deploy the app to your GCP site.
+Select a `US-west` region for better response time.

 Run `gcloud app browse` to check the output.

+# 8. Resources
-It's similar to the sample described in GCP document https://cloud.google.com/nodejs/getting-started/hello-world
+The above sample is similar to the sample described in GCP document https://cloud.google.com/nodejs/getting-started/hello-world

+The https://cloud.google.com/docs/ has general GCP documents